tang214/DevSandbox/README.md

-If you create your virtual machine using these instructions you can skip the prerequisites below. https://bhedana.gitbooks.io/burner-code-school-sandbox-provisioning/content/
+If you create your virtual machine using these instructions you can skip the prerequisites below. https://bhedana.gitbooks.io/burner-code-school-sandbox-provisioning/content/ (I recommand creating a VM with 32gb disk for this project)

 ## prerequisites
 * [Install Docker](https://www.docker.com/products/overview)